310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Mao %}
-(Hmm… It’s seriously not looking good for him.
-He's barely responding, not even with a quick nod.)
+<th>(Hmm… It’s seriously not looking good for him.
+He's barely responding, not even with a quick nod.)</th>

-(I mean, his safety is top priority… So if his condition gets really bad, I’ll forcibly carry him off the stage.)
+<th>(I mean, his safety is top priority… So if his condition gets really bad, I’ll forcibly carry him off the stage.)</th>

-(Then I’ll take him to the infirmary.
-Hmm, what’s the fastest way to get there…?)
+<th>(Then I’ll take him to the infirmary.
+Hmm, what’s the fastest way to get there…?)</th>
 {% endbubble %}

 {% bubble Shinobu %}